Carol D. Lee

-Carol Diane Lee (also Safisha Madhubuti) is an American professor, educational researcher, school director and author.
+Carol Diane Lee (also Safisha Madhubuti) is an American professor, educational researcher, school director, and author.
 Now retired, Lee was the Edwina S. Tarry Professor of Education and Social Policy, Professor of Learning Sciences, and Professor of African-American Studies at Northwestern University.
 Her scholarly interests focus on the influences of culture and literacy on education, particularly among students in the African-American community.
-She chairs the Board of Director of the Betty Shabbazz International Charter School, an institution she helped found.
+She chairs the Board of Directors of the Betty Shabbazz International Charter School, an institution she helped found.

-Lee has been nationally recognized and honored by numerous organizations for her years of service, mentorship, and social activism including the American Association of Colleges for Teacher Education (AACTE), the American Association of Blacks in Higher Education, the American Educational Research Association (AERA), the Federation of Associations in Behavioral and Brain Sciences (FABBS), the National Academy of Education (NAE), the American Academy of Arts and Sciences (AAAS), and the Black United Fund of Chicago.
-She has also garnered international recognition having been awarded an Honorary Doctorate from the University of Pretoria and having twice led the American delegation of the People to People's Ambassador Program to South Africa and China.
+Lee has been nationally recognized and honored by numerous organizations for her years of service, mentorship, and social activism, including the American Association of Colleges for Teacher Education (AACTE), the American Educational Research Association (AERA), the Federation of Associations in Behavioral & Brain Sciences (FABBS), the National Academy of Education (NAE), and the American Academy of Arts and Sciences (AAAS).
+She has also garnered international recognition, having been awarded an honorary doctorate from the University of Pretoria and having twice led the American delegation of the People to People Student Ambassador Program to South Africa and China.

 Lee is the author of Culture, Literacy and Learning: Taking Bloom in the Midst of the Whirlwind and Signifying As a Scaffold for Literary Interpretation: The Pedagogical Implications of an African American Discourse Genre.
-With Peter Smagorinsky, Lee edited the volume Vygotskian Perspectives on Literacy Research: Constructing Meaning Through Collaborative Inquiry.
+With Peter Smagorinsky, Lee edited Vygotskian Perspectives on Literacy Research: Constructing Meaning Through Collaborative Inquiry.

 Biography

 Lee was born on August 26, 1945.
 She grew up in Chicago, attended Chicago Public Schools, and graduated from Crane High School.
-She spent her freshman year at Illinois Wesleyan University, then transferred to the University of Illinois at Urbana-Champaign where she stayed for the remainder of her undergraduate tenure, graduating with a Bachelor of Arts in the Teaching of Secondary School English in 1966.
-She obtained her Master of Arts in English in 1969 at the University of Chicago, and returned there to complete her Ph.D. degree in Education (Curriculum & Instruction) in 1991.
+She spent her freshman year at Illinois Wesleyan University, then transferred to the University of Illinois Urbana-Champaign, where she stayed for the remainder of her undergraduate tenure, graduating with a Bachelor of Arts in the Teaching of Secondary School English in 1966.
+She obtained her Master of Arts in English in 1969 at the University of Chicago, and returned there to complete her Ph.D. in Education (Curriculum & Instruction) in 1991.

 After earning her bachelor's degree, Lee taught English at Englewood High School and later at Kennedy-King College, both in Chicago.
-Around that time, she became socially active in the Black Arts Movement, and it was then she met and eventually married Haki Madhubuti (born Don L. Lee).
-Together, they founded the New Concept Development Center, an African-centered school, in 1972, the progenitor of the Betty Shabbazz International Charter School network and the New Concept School, a pre-K institution.
+Around that time, she became socially active in the Black Arts Movement, meeting and eventually marrying Haki Madhubuti (born Don L. Lee).
+Together, they founded the New Concept Development Center, an African-centered school, in 1972, the progenitor of the Betty Shabazz International Charter School network and the pre-kindergarten New Concept School.

 In 1991, after finishing her doctorate at the University of Chicago and completing 16 years of service at the New Concept School, Lee joined the faculty at Northwestern University in the School of Education and Public Policy.
-In 2018, she retired as the Edwina S. Tarry Professor of Education and Social Policy at Northwestern University.
+In 2018, she retired as the Edwina S. Tarry Professor of Education and Social Policy.